Sufficient and Necessary Conditions for Eckart-Young like Result for Tubal Tensors: Introduction

 \section{Introduction}

 The Eckart-Young theorem states that given a matrix $\matX$, the solution of both the following problems

-is obtained by truncating the singular value decomposition (SVD) of $\matX$ to its top $r$ singular values and corresponding singular vectors.
-This fundamental result placed the SVD at the core of matrix computations, with numerous applications in data science, signal processing, machine learning, and more\cite{GOLUBVANLOAN2013,Holmes2023,Brunton2022}.
+is obtained by truncating the Singular Value Decomposition (SVD) of $\matX$ to its top $r$ singular values and corresponding singular vectors.
+This fundamental result has placed the SVD at the core of matrix computations, with numerous applications in data science, signal processing, machine learning, and more~\cite{GOLUBVANLOAN2013,Holmes2023,Brunton2022}.
+In this work, we investigate the extension of the Eckart-Young theorem to the tubal tensor framework~\cite{kilmer2008,KilmerPNAS}.

-In this work, we investigate the extension of the Eckart-Young theorem to the tubal tensor framework\cite{kilmer2008,KilmerPNAS} for multiway data.
 Multiway data, such as video data varying across space, time, and color channels, is naturally represented as higher-order tensors~\cite{KoldaBader2009}.
-Since the Eckart-Young result holds for matrices, applying it to higher-order tensors requires flattening the tensor into a matrix, which may compromise the multidimensional structure of the data, i.e., relationships across different modes, leading to suboptimal results\cite{KilmerPNAS}.
+Since the Eckart-Young result holds for matrices, applying it to higher-order tensors requires flattening the tensor into a matrix, thus compromise the multiway structure of the data, which may lead to the loss of information regarding the relationships across different modes~\cite{KilmerPNAS}.

-Tensor decompositions aim to generalize matrix factorizations to higher-order tensors while preserving their inherent structure\cite{KoldaBader2009,KoldaBallard2025}.
-Notable tensor decompositions include CP, HOSVD, and Tensor-Train\cite{Hitchcock1927,Harshman1970,Tucker1966,DeLathauwerDeMoor2000,Oseledets2011}.
-Each of these methods attempt to generalize the matrix SVD by approximating a tensor in Frobenius norm under various notions of tensor rank constraints.
-Correspondingly, these decompositions lead to different notions of low-rank approximation, but none of them provide an Eckart-Young type result, i.e., truncating the resulting decomposition is not guaranteed to yield the best low-rank approximation of the tensor under the Frobenius norm\cite{Hillar2013,KoldaBader2009}.
+Tensor decompositions aim to generalize matrix factorizations to higher-order tensors while preserving their inherent structure~\cite{KoldaBader2009,KoldaBallard2025}.
+Notable tensor decompositions include CP, HOSVD, and Tensor-Train~\cite{Hitchcock1927,Harshman1970,Tucker1966,DeLathauwerDeMoor2000,Oseledets2011}.
+Each of these methods attempts to generalize the matrix SVD by approximating a tensor in Frobenius norm under various notions of tensor rank constraints.
+These decompositions lead to different notions of low-rank approximation via truncation of the decomposition, but do not provide an Eckart-Young type result, i.e., that the low rank approximation is the best one~\cite{Hillar2013,KoldaBader2009}.